-The Royal Military Tattoo is not only for the grey haired set as Jennifer Johnston recently discovered in Melbourne.
+The Royal Military Tattoo is not only for the grey-haired set

 The airport security alarms were ringing and my 83yo mother couldn’t figure out what was setting them off.
 Removing her shoes, she made her third attempt through the x-ray booth.
 With the alarm ringing yet again, her face lit up.
 “It must be my hips,” she said smiling.
 Without a care in the world and oblivious to the line-up of travellers behind her waiting to go through security my mother was thrilled with her light bulb moment.
 She hasn’t travelled through any airports since a double hip replacement three years ago, conveniently forgetting about the pieces of titanium her hips were harbouring.
 I was wondering what other interesting moments awaited our mother and daughter weekend away.